 Driving is certainly the most convenient way of reaching the lodge.
 You simply follow the Chuo Expressway from Tokyo and then a farther 10 minutes from Uenohara IC.
 If you’re traveling on public transport you can go direct from Shinjuku to Uenohara Station on the Chuo Line.
 From the station you can grab a taxi, local bus or free shuttle to the nearby onsen.

-Yokomura Eco-Lodge is available from day bookings to monthly stays, with discounts based on the length of stay.
-Check out their Airbnb page for further details and plan your escape to nature.
+Yokomura Eco-Lodge is available from day bookings to monthly stays, with discounts based on the length of stay and can be booked through their website.